Yves33/WxGPX2/README.md

 - The time panel displays a graph where speed (by default) is plotted against time (by default).

-- The mouse wheel on X- and Y- axis enables you to zoom at some specific portion of the curve (it may be necessary to click on the panel in order to give focuss to this panel).
+- The mouse wheel on X- and Y- axis enables you to zoom at some specific portion of the curve (it may be necessary to click on the panel in order to give focus to this panel).
 - Left click+drag on X- and Y- axis moves the area represented.
 - Right click-drag on X- and Y- axis scales the area represented.
 - Double click on graph to choose graph parameters.
 Most parameters should be pretty self-explanatory.
 You can plot up to 2 overlapping graphs with same X-axis.
 X axis values have to be incrementing (choose one of time, idx, distance)